normano/c5store/docs/tech_deep_dive.md

 Let's talk about application configuration expectations.

-For example, you have three configuration files. common.yaml, local.yaml and production.yaml
+For example, you have three initial (seed) configuration files. common.yaml, local.yaml and production.yaml

 **common.yaml**